What is a heat index chart? How do we stay safe in summer heat? Here’s some helpful advice.

-- As well as a hat and sunglasses, wear sunscreen SPF 15 or higher.
-The most effective products say “broad spectrum” or “UVA/UVB” on their labels.
+- In addition to a hat and sunglasses, wear sunscreen SPF 15 or higher.
+The most effective products say “broad spectrum” or “UVA/UVB” on the label.

 - If you are older, it’s wise to keep medical information readily available, including phone numbers of health care providers and copies of your prescription and health insurance cards.

 To see guidelines on how to respond to heat disorder symptoms, go to the NOAA Website.